 Learning to Rank Architectures: A Small Model That Guides Neural Architecture Search

 Most neural architecture search methods are expensive.
-You define a search space, evaluate thousands of architectures by training each one to convergence, and hope the best one justifies the compute bill.
-The core inefficiency is obvious: the vast majority of those evaluations are wasted on architectures that were never going to be competitive.
+The typical approach defines a search space, evaluates thousands of architectures by training each to convergence, and hopes the best one justifies the compute cost.
+The core inefficiency is clear: the vast majority of those evaluations are wasted on architectures that were never going to be competitive.

-I wanted to see if a small model could learn to predict which architectures are worth evaluating and skip the rest.
-Not as a research project I planned to publish — more as an excuse to poke at NAS-Bench-201 and see whether ranking-oriented training objectives actually matter in practice.
+I wanted to see whether a small model could learn to predict which architectures are worth evaluating and skip the rest.
+This was primarily an exercise in building intuition about predictor-guided search and testing whether ranking-oriented training objectives matter in practice.

 The short version: I trained a tiny recursive reasoning model to rank architectures by predicted performance, then used it to guide search.
 It achieved 8-10x sample efficiency over random search, finding a 94.37% accuracy architecture in roughly 25 evaluations instead of 210.
-And the predictor, trained only on CIFAR-10 data, transferred zero-shot to CIFAR-100 and ImageNet16-120 with almost no loss in ranking quality.
-That last part surprised me.
+The predictor, trained only on CIFAR-10 data, transferred zero-shot to CIFAR-100 and ImageNet16-120 with almost no loss in ranking quality.
+That last result was unexpected.

-The first training run produced garbage.
+The first training run produced unusable results.
 R² of -61.3, Spearman correlation of -0.18, predictions collapsed to near zero.
-Worse than predicting the mean for every architecture.
+Performance was worse than predicting the mean for every architecture.

-The culprit was a single line in the data loader:
+The cause was a single line in the data loader:

 batch = {k: v.astype(np.int32) for k, v in batch.items()}

-After fixing the dtype handling, the model achieved Spearman 0.71 and MAE of 0.039 — predictions within about 4% of true accuracy on average.
+After fixing the dtype handling, the model achieved Spearman 0.71 and MAE of 0.039, with predictions within about 4% of true accuracy on average.
 The R² was only 0.10, but for NAS, ranking matters more than regression.
-If you can correctly order architectures, you can find good ones efficiently even if your absolute predictions are off.
+If the model can correctly order architectures, it can find good ones efficiently even if its absolute predictions are miscalibrated.

-The baseline predictor optimizes MSE — it tries to get the absolute numbers right.
-But for architecture search, I don't care whether the predictor says an architecture will achieve 94.2% vs 93.8%.
-I care whether it correctly identifies which of two architectures is better.
+The baseline predictor optimizes MSE: it tries to get the absolute numbers right.
+For architecture search, what matters is whether the predictor correctly identifies which of two architectures is better, not whether it predicts 94.2% vs. 93.8%.

-Pairwise ranking loss directly optimizes for this.
-For each pair of architectures (a, b) where a outperforms b, the model is penalized if it doesn't predict a higher score for a by at least some margin.
+Pairwise ranking loss directly optimizes for this property.
+For each pair of architectures (a, b) where a outperforms b, the model is penalized if it does not predict a higher score for a by at least some margin.
 I implemented this as a margin-based loss, sampling 64 pairs per batch to avoid the O(n²) cost of all pairs, and combined it 50/50 with the original MSE loss.

 The results confirmed the hypothesis: